MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-productproductdependency.md

 ---
-Description: 'The CIM\_ProductProductDependency class represents an association between two products, which indicates that one must be installed or absent for the other to function.
-This is conceptually equivalent to the CIM\_ServiceServiceDependency association.'
+Description: The CIM\_ProductProductDependency class represents an association between two products, which indicates that one must be installed or absent for the other to function.
+This is conceptually equivalent to the CIM\_ServiceServiceDependency association.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '898b9993-3bdc-4a7c-98c1-ed960014ace8'
+ms.assetid: 898b9993-3bdc-4a7c-98c1-ed960014ace8
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'CIM\_ProductProductDependency class'
+title: CIM\_ProductProductDependency class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # CIM\_ProductProductDependency class